Norrie reaches maiden Grand Slam fourth round

 The American, yet to defeat a top-20 ranked player at a major, ended British wildcard Ryan Peniston's hopes in the second round.

-But he made 43 unforced errors and eight double faults as he failed to put Norrie under any meaningful pressure, with the Centre Court crowd enjoying a hugely impressive win for the home favourite.
+But he made 43 unforced errors and eight double faults as he failed to put Norrie under any meaningful pressure, with the crowd enjoying a hugely impressive win for the home favourite.

 Good player, nice all court game but alas doesn't have the firepower to trouble the very best.